 My first professional experiences as a visual artist and designer were in stage backdrop painting and set design.
 Followed by a brief excursion into the architecture world as a graphic artist.

 In 2000 I landed a role part of the art & design team on a major international aerial photography mapping project which lead onto working as an art director for many publishers and newspapers and worldwide.
-Founding a design partnership, Design for Diversity in 2003 which worked internationally troubleshooting art and design inclusion issues and promoting a positive use of diversity.
-2003 also saw my first solo exhibition as a landscape painter in London and New York.
-It was at this time I also started to study Tea Culture and Blending Techniques initially in Darjeeling, where I met a great friend and teacher who was a Buddhist monk.
+Founding a design partnership, Design for Diversity in 2003 which worked internationally troubleshooting art and design, diversity and inclusion issues and promoting a positive use of human rights.

 In 2006 a major exhibition of my work across Design, Art and Photography was held in Tokyo, Japan and in London.